yasuflatland-lf/damascus/README.md

 * Activities (The activities on the portlet will be recorded and visible on an activity portlet)
 * Multiple service builder portlets at once
 ### Required enviroment
+* Liferay 7.0 CE GA4 and Liferay DXP SP3 or higher versions.
 * Java 1.8 or above
 * gradle 3.0 or above need to be installed
 * jpm needs to be installed. (instruction to install is as follows)